 Charity information: Birth Companions

 We support vulnerable pregnant women and new mothers in prison and the community.
-The women we work with face a range of difficulties including domestic and sexual violence, trafficking, mental health issues, drug and alcohol problems, and housing issues.
-Many are refugees and asylum seekers.
-What they have in common is isolation and lack of support which can make being pregnant and having a new baby a time of anxiety and stress instead of the special, happy experience it should be.
+The women we work with face a range of difficulties such as involvement with social services, housing Issues, domestic and sexual violence, trafficking, mental health issues, a history of drug and alcohol problems.
+What they have in common is isolation and a lack of support which can make being pregnant and having a new baby a time of anxiety and stress instead of the special, happy experience it should be.

-Improve the mental health and well-being of vulnerable pregnant women and new mothers.
+Improve the physical and emotional well-being of pregnant women and new mothers.

-Activities» We offer emotional and practical support to women during the perinatal period through work with groups and individuals in the community and in prison.
+Activities» We offer emotional and practical support to women during the perinatal period through group and one to one support in the community and in prison.

 We gather feedback from the women we work with and ask them to tell us how our support has impacted on their wellbeing and mental health.